SauloSilva/example_challenge/README.md

-# Nubank Challenge
+# ms-docker

 A docker wrapper to run microservices with base infrastructure.
 Services are composed by:

-* [authorizer](https://github.com/SauloSilva/nubank_challenge/tree/master/authorizer): micro service resposible to presentation layer and logic layer
+* [/authorizer](/authorizer): micro service resposible to presentation layer and logic layer
-* [core](https://github.com/SauloSilva/nubank_challenge/tree/master/core): library resposible to data layer and data storage layer
+* [/core](/core): library resposible to data layer and data storage layer
-* [accounts](https://github.com/SauloSilva/nubank_challenge/tree/master/accounts): micro service responsible to consumer events of account creation and send to https://pipedream.com/@SauloSilva/nubank-challenge-p_JZC9j6
+* [/accounts](/accounts): micro service responsible to consumer events of account creation and send to https://pipedream.com/@SauloSilva/nubank-challenge-p_JZC9j6
-* [transactions](https://github.com/SauloSilva/nubank_challenge/tree/master/transactions): micro service responsible to consumer events of transaction creation and send to https://pipedream.com/@SauloSilva/nubank-challenge-p_JZC9j6
+* [/transactions](/transactions): micro service responsible to consumer events of transaction creation and send to https://pipedream.com/@SauloSilva/nubank-challenge-p_JZC9j6

 *OBSERVATION* Accounts and Transactions APPs these are the extra things I did to add to this challenge.